Application

 Please ensure you follow these steps carefully to complete your application.

-- English language proficiency: Submit a copy of your official TOEFL score (minimum of 45 iBT/450 PBT) or IELTS score of 5.0 may be considered.
+4. English language proficiency: Submit a copy of your official TOEFL score (minimum of 45 iBT/450 PBT) or IELTS score of 5.0 may be considered.
 If applicable, you may also provide proof of completion of college-level English at a U.S. institution, such as an official transcript.
+Successful completion of our Merced College English Language Institute (15-week program) allows you to enroll in Merced College’s credit classes.

-- High School records: Submit high school records and transcripts, translated into English online. must accompany your application.
-Official college transcripts from all U.S. colleges or universities if you have previously attended.
+7. High School records: Submit high school records and transcripts, translated into English online.
+College transcripts from all U.S. colleges or universities if you have previously attended.

-- Health insurance: Obtain health insurance coverage for studying in the U.S. Health care in the United States is costly, and and there are no free medical facilities.
+8. Health insurance: Obtain health insurance coverage for studying in the U.S. Health care in the United States is costly, and there are no free medical facilities.
 Merced College requires all International Students to have health insurance.
 You must provide proof of existing health and accident policy or purchase insurance recommended by our office upon arrival.
-Proof of any existing health insurance must be sumitted before semester begins.
-If you need additional information about insurance options, please contact us.
+Proof of any existing health insurance must be submitted before the semester begins.
+If you need additional information about insurance options, please contact our office.

 To be accepted as an international student at Merced College, you must be able to speak, read, write, and understand English at a level that will allow you to complete college work successfully.

-To verify your level, we ask you to provide us with a score on the TOEFL (Test of English as a Foreign Language) with a minimum score of 450 on a Paper-Based Test, or 45-46 on the Internet-Based Test (iBT), or IELTS (International English Language Testing System) score 5.0 or better.
+To verify your level, we ask you to provide us with a score on the TOEFL (Test of English as a Foreign Language) with a minimum score of 450 on a Paper-Based Test, or 45-46 on the Internet-Based Test (iBT).
+An IELTS (International English Language Testing System) score of 5.0 or better may be considered.

-This requirement may be waived if you come from a country that uses English as the primary language in its educational system.
+This requirement may be waived if you come from a country that uses English as the primary language and that students receive academic instruction in English at all levels of education.
 See list of countries where TOEFL score may be waived.
 If you are from one of these countries and completed your schooling in that country, we can exempt the English proficiency requirement.